Dog Owners Spend More on Canine Teeth Than Their Own

 Jan Bellows, Foundation for Veterinary Dentistry

 What’s more, they’re willing to shell out much more for their dogs’ oral care than for their own.
 Dental cleaning procedures for dogs by a vet, for instance, cost between $500 and $3,000 — depending on whether an extraction is needed.
 For humans, professional teeth cleaning can cost $75 to $200, with X-rays another $100 to $300.
 However, most dental insurance covers 100 percent of routine cleanings twice a year.
 Dog toothbrush-toothpaste sets start at $5, compared to $1 for human toothbrushes.
-America has 89.7 million pet dogs, according to the APPA, so owners spend an average of $49.70 on a dog’s dental care annually.
-By comparison, the average American spends $42.24 on her or his annual dental care in out-of-pocket expenses, according to the American Dental Association — so owners are spending 18 percent more on Fido.
+Still, American dog owners spend an average of $49.70 on a dog’s oral care annually.

 Dog owners are also seeking out more information on pet dental care.
 From January 2018-January 2019, online searches for dog dental health increased 26 percent, according to an analysis by SEMrush, a marketing data provider.
 Searches for “dog toothbrush” grew 83 percent.
 And companies from giants to startups are responding to that demand.
 Purina, Nestlé’s pet care subsidiary, launched its DentaLife line in 2016.
 Purina’s dental products constitute 12 percent of the firm’s total pet treat category.
 Los Angeles–based startup Bristly produces DIY brushing sticks for dogs.

 “As the humanization of pets continues, pet owners are becoming more concerned about their pet’s overall health,” says Bonaldi.